 Numerical methods are of a vital importance while solving problems of dynamic fracture mechanics.
 First of all this is connected to the fact that an overwhelming majority of problems of dynamic fracture are impossible to solve analytically.
-Framework of dynamic problems allowing analytical solution is limited to few classical solutions (e.g. see the book of Freund [1] for exhaustive collection of these solutions).
-Turning to problems of dynamic fracture evolution (fracture development and arrest) a possibility to construct analytical solution is completely vanishing (not accounting for couple of solutions for steady-state dynamic crack propagation).
+Framework of dynamic problems allowing analytical solution is limited to few classical solutions (e.g. see the book of Freund [1]).
+Turning to problems of dynamic fracture evolution (fracture development and arrest) a possibility to construct an analytical solution is completely vanishing (not accounting for couple of available solutions for steadystate dynamic crack propagation).